tskit-dev/msprime/docs/tutorial.rst

 because large mergers typically get broken up into multiple simultaneous mergers in the polyploid model.

-The timescale of the Beta-coalescent depends nonlinearly on both :math:`\alpha` and the effective population size :math:`N_e` as detailed in :ref:`sec_api_simulation_models_multiple_mergers`.
+The number of generations between merger events in the Beta-coalescent depends nonlinearly on both :math:`\alpha` and the effective population size :math:`N_e` as detailed in :ref:`sec_api_simulation_models_multiple_mergers`.
 For a fixed :math:`\alpha`, the number of generations between common ancestor events is proportional to :math:`N_e^{\alpha - 1}`, albeit with a complicated constant of proportionality that depends on :math:`\alpha`.
 The dependence on :math:`\alpha` for fixed :math:`N_e` is not monotone.
-Thus, both branch lengths and the number of generations until a most recent common ancestor depend on both of these parameters.
+Thus, branch lengths and the number of generations until a most recent common ancestor depend on both of these parameters.

 To illustrate, for :math:`\alpha` close to 2 the relationship between effective population size and number of generations is almost linear: